eljojo/faircamp-fork/src/manual/reference/02 Releases.md

 for it.

 The `text` field allows the use of [Markdown](https://commonmark.org/help/).

+Any additional files in a release directory besides the audio files, cover image and manifests (.eno files) are considered "extras" and by default included with the release downloads (think artwork, liner notes, lyrics, etc.).
+To turn this off, specify: `include_extras: no` (or respectively `yes` to turn it back on for single releases).

 If your release has multiple principal artists (e.g. a split EP), instead of `artist: Alice` you can also use the following to make faircamp present two